-The striker's end umpire shall answer all appeals arising out of any of clauses 35 (Hit wicket), 39 (Stumped) or 38 (Run out) when this occurs at the wicket-keeper's end.
+The striker's end umpire shall answer all appeals arising out of any of clauses 35 (Hit wicket), 38 (Run out) or 39 (Stumped) when this occurs at the wicket-keeper's end.
 The bowler's end umpire shall answer all other appeals.